-Carbon offsetting is credible as a way of achieving net-zero emissions and we have seen airlines deciding to include offsetting in the ticket price or to encourage passengers to buy offsets.
+Carbon offsetting is a potentially credible as a way of achieving net-zero emissions and we have seen airlines deciding to include offsetting in the ticket price or to encourage passengers to buy offsets.
 The price of carbon offsets is an issue.
 If the price is low more people and companies take them up, more offsetting takes place.
 But if offsetting is cheaper than reducing carbon emissions, offsetting will reduce the incentives necessary to drive technical development.
 Offsetting may simply facilitate business as usual.
 If the offsets are poor quality and do not effectively reduce carbon emissions then net zero cannot be achieved this way.

 There is a second issue, time.
 The gases emitted by a plane immediately contribute to global warming and to the “bathtub” of greenhouse gases in the atmosphere.
 If the limit of our ambition is to reach net-zero at some point in the future then the volume of greenhouse gases in the atmosphere will continue to rise stoking global warming.

 The offsetting proposition is based on "the user pays".
 The consumer rather than the producer pays.
 It is a market-based approach based on the idea that the most efficient allocation of resources occurs when consumers pay the full cost of the goods that they consume.

 But there are at least three problems